jjmcnelis/usa-rangeland-modis-lai-lst/README.md

-* Terra+Aqua 4-day Leaf Area Index and QC datasets from MCD15A3H:
+* 4-day Leaf Area Index and QC datasets from MCD15A3H (Terra+Aqua):
 ```
 <json goes here>
 ```
-* Terra daily Daytime and Nightime Land Surface Temperature and QC datasets from MOD11A2:
+* Daily Daytime and Nightime Land Surface Temperature and QC datasets from MOD11A2 (Terra) and MYD11A2 (Aqua):
 ```
 <json goes here>
 ```